gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: pragma Assert

-Since this is a common case, there are special features to deal with this in a convenient manner.
-For the case of tests, Ada 2005 has added a pragma ``Assert`` that can be used for such tests.
-This pragma is modeled on the ``Assert`` pragma that has always been available in GNAT, so this feature may be used with GNAT even if you are not using Ada 2005 features.
+Since this is a common case, GNAT provides special features to deal with this in a convenient manner.
+For the case of tests, Ada 2005 has added a pragma ``Assert`` that you can use for such tests.
+This pragma is modeled on the ``Assert`` pragma that has always been available in GNAT, so you can use this feature with GNAT even if you are not using Ada 2005 features.
 The use of pragma ``Assert`` is described in the :title:`GNAT_Reference_Manual`, but as an example, the last test could be written:

 .. code-block:: ada